anki-geo/ultimate-geography/TRANSLATION_SOURCES.md

 # Translation sources

-This file clarifies which sources have been used for translations.
+This file clarifies which sources have been used for translations and which style choices have been made for each language.

 ## Norwegian bokmål (nb)